-Yolanda, who began her teaching career in Venezuela, joins our EC from St. Patrick Preschool.
+Yolanda, who began her teaching career in Venezuela, joined our Early Childhood Department after working at St. Patrick Preschool.
 With over 20 years of experience, Yolanda’s passion is working with young children and she loves expressing herself through creative activities.
-She joined Camp Lehrman this summer and enjoyed meeting our families and working alongside Lehrman teachers.
+Yolanda's encouraging spirit and creative thinking brings so much color to the classroom (both literally and figuratively).

 Early Childhood: TODDLERS

 Danielle, born and raised in sunny Boca Raton, is a proud Jewish day school alumna.
-Being a diehard Gator fan, she graduated from the University of Florida with a degree in Tourism and Hospitality Management in 2007.
+Being a diehard Gator fan, she graduated from the University of Florida with a degree in tourism and hospitality management in 2007.
 She landed her dream job with the Miami HEAT and even has two NBA Championship rings (just ask and you may be able to sneak a peak), but she realized that while her career in sports was fun and exciting, she wasn’t feeling fulfilled.
-So she decided to go after her true passion: educating young children.
+Danielle decided to go after her true passion: educating young children.
 Danielle took a two year hiatus from Miami to work at a Jewish school on Florida’s west coast.
 She returned to find the job at Lehrman was exactly what she wanted.
 After a few months as a substitute, she fell in love with the school.
-Danielle accepted a full time position in 2016 and has never looked back; she is confident that she is now a lifelong member of the Lehrman family.
-Walking into her classroom each morning and preparing for each day with the adorable Turning Twos is a big part of how she found her passion and overall happiness.
+Danielle accepted a full-time position in 2016 and has never looked back; she is confident that she is now a lifelong member of the Lehrman family.
+Walking into her classroom each morning and preparing for each day with the adorable students is a big part of how she found her passion and overall happiness.

 Early Childhood: NURSERY

 Ana came to Lehrman in 1987, then a young mother whose children attended the school.
-Veronica is an Optometrist, married and a mother herself, and Luis has a degree in business administration.
+Her daughter Veronica is an Optometrist, married and a mother herself, and her son Luis has a degree in business administration.
 Ana, however, is still where she loves to be, winning the trust and hearts of Lehrman kids in her playful, yet structured way.
-She is known for the wonderful books the children make at year’s end, as well as the joyful photos she takes of her ‘kids.’
-Each year, Ana chooses a theme which she has never repeated in all of her years at Lehrman!
+In her free time, Ana likes to go to the beach, travel, and help take care of her grandkids.

-Isabel was born in Guadalajara, Mexico where she received her Bachelor’s degree in Business Administration.
+Isabel was born in Guadalajara, Mexico where she received her Bachelor’s Degree in Business Administration.
 She worked as a sales representative in a Mexican hotel chain and later, moved on to the American Consulate in Guadalajara as a visa analyst.
 Isabel came to the United States in 1991 where she married and worked as a teacher’s assistant at Temple Menorah’s Childhood Care Center for 13 years.
-Clearly she enjoys working with children and enjoys Lehrman as well.

 Early Childhood: PRE-KINDERGARTEN